 Backpacks for books need comfortable straps and the capacity to hold four or five slim text/exercise books alongside a pencil case, lunch, snacks and water.

 Sports bags need to be big enough to fit a couple of pairs of trainers/boots, a tracksuit, shirt and shorts.
-Combination padlocks are required.
+Combination padlocks are required (you buy these yourselves before term begins).
 Waterproof liner bags (that you can buy from camping shops) can be useful if your son's sports bag falls off the racks on a rainy day.
 Boot bags are also helpful to keep mud contained.

 If you already have sports bags and backpacks at home please don’t feel as though you must have new bags for the start of term.
 Try using what you have and then upsize/downsize accordingly as the year goes along.